Turkey investigates why school pupils were shown footage of ex-PM's hanging

 The ministry has started an investigation into what Selcuk described as a mistake committed by officials rushing to prepare material.

 “There are documentaries between lessons.
-We are working into the night and there was an error with labelling,” he said in interview with HaberGlobal television channel.
+We are working into the night and there was an error with labeling,” he said in interview with HaberGlobal television channel.

 The main opposition Republican People’s Party (CHP) accused the government of putting ideology before ethics.